plone/ansible-playbook/docs/proxy_cache.rst

     # X-Anonymous header to allow split caching.
     nonanonymous_cookies: __ac(|_(name|password|persistent))

+    # Adds miscellaneous VCL; see the template files for location
+    proxy_cache_vcl_extra:

 Defaults are as indicated in the example.
 Don't change these without giving it some thought.